Configure a flow visualization

 5. Select Build.

-1. Begin creating a flow visualization as described above.
+1. Create a flow visualization as described above.

 2. Drag the Page dimension into the Contains field, then select Build.

-3. The Flow visualization builds with the most-viewed page visible in the focus node in the center of the visualization.
-You also see the top pages leading into that page (to the left of the focus node) as well as the top pages leading out of that focus page (to the right of the focus node).
+3. The Flow visualization builds, with the most-viewed page visible in the focus node, at the center of the visualization.
+You also see the top pages leading into that page (to the left of the focus node) as well as the top pages leading out of that page (to the right of the focus node).

-4. Analyze data in the flow, as described in View and change the Flow output.
+4. Analyze data in the flow, as described in Configure.

 Flow output example showing Ends with Visits, Pathing dimension: Page, and Flow container: Vistors.